-Knowing that the USP of the Bolt IoT is the ease of use, I thought why not actually try making such a game, and as it turns out it is not really very difficult.
+Knowing that the USP of the Bolt IoT is the ease of use, I thought why not try making such a game, and as it turns out it is not very difficult.

 Here is a screenshot of what I got done.

-5) A breadborad, and a few male to male berge pin connectors.
+- A breadboard, and a few male to male Berge pin connectors.

-Power up the system, using the micro usb cable and power supply, and your hardware is ready.
+Step 2) Power up the system, using the micro USB cable and power supply, and your hardware is ready.